 - Notice Period: the notice period on which employment can be terminated is an essential provision of every employment contract.
 A balance must be reached allowing both the company sufficient time to find a new director while at the same time allowing a director to be released within a reasonable period to take up a new position or pursue their choices.
 The appropriate length of notice will greatly depend on individual circumstances but is ordinarily between 6 and 12 months for senior directors.
 Our solicitors can advise on the best options for you or your company shareholders and represent your best interests in any negotiations.

-- Termination and Resignation: the service agreement should specify the process of resignation, as well as possible grounds for termination, most commonly including fraud and gross misconduct.
+- Termination and Resignation: the service agreement should specify the process of resignation/termination as both an employee and a director, as well as possible grounds for termination, most commonly including fraud and gross misconduct.

 - Restrictive Covenants and Confidentiality: restrictive covenants should be included in a service agreement to restrict a former director’s actions and possible future business projects upon departure from the company and their position as director.
 Restrictive covenants enable a company to protect itself against unfair competition and the potential authorised use or disclosure of sensitive and confidential information, effectively safeguarding a company’s relationships with its key customers and employees.

-Contact our Company & Employment Solicitors Edinburgh & London
+Contact our Employment Solicitors and HR Support in Edinburgh & London

-If you require the drafting of a director’s service agreement, seek assistance understanding the possible implications of particular provisions or require help negotiating the specific terms of an agreement, please contact us on 0808 278 1429 or fill out our online contact form.
+If you require the drafting of an executive director’s service agreement, seek assistance understanding the possible implications of particular provisions, or require help negotiating the specific terms of an agreement, please contact us on 0808 278 1429 or fill out our online contact form.